rajasekhars12/rajasekhars12/README.md

 - 👋 Hi, I’m @rajasekhars
 - 👀 I’m interested in Devops,AWS
-- 🌱 I have good knowledge on GIT, GITHUB, Maven, Ansible, shell scripting, Jenkins, Docker, Kubernetes, AWS
+- 🌱 I have good knowledge on GIT, GITHUB, Maven, Ansible, shell scripting, Jenkins, Docker, Kubernetes, AWS, Terraform
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...@rajasekharreddy9712@gmail.com

 <!---
 rajasekhars12/rajasekhars12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.